mainmatter/mainmatter.com/src/workshops/svelte-5-runes.md

       We'll start with reviewing the differences between Svelte 4 and 5 before looking into the main changes in more detail.

-  - title: The `$state` rune
+  - title: The <code>$state</code> rune
     text: >
-      The `$state` rune is at the core of Svelte 5's runes system so we start with that.
+      The <code>$state</code> rune is at the core of Svelte 5's runes system so we start with that.
 We'll cover it's core behavior and implement some examples together.

-  - title: The `$derived` rune
+  - title: The <code>$derived</code> rune
     text: >
-      The `$derived` rune replaces Svelte's `$:` syntax.
-We'll look into how the rune works, subtle differences to `$:`, as well as how to migrate to it for typical scenarios.
+      The <code>$derived</code> rune replaces Svelte's <code>$:</code> syntax.
+We'll look into how the rune works, subtle differences to <code>$:</code>, as well as how to migrate to it for typical scenarios.

-  - title: The `$effect` rune
+  - title: The <code>$effect</code> rune
     text: >
-      Next, we move to the `$effect` rune.
-Like for the `$state` rune, we'll implement some examples and talk about typical use cases.
+      Next, we move to the <code>$effect</code> rune.
+Like for the <code>$state</code> rune, we'll implement some examples and talk about typical use cases.

-  - title: The `$props` rune
+  - title: The <code>$props</code> rune
     text: >
-      The `$props` rune replaces a number of previous concepts around declaring, and receiving properties in components.
+      The <code>$props</code> rune replaces a number of previous concepts around declaring, and receiving properties in components.
 We'll look into how the rune works as well as how to migrate to it for typical scenarios.

   - title: Introduction to JavaScript signals
     text: >
-      Once we covered runes, we'll briefly look into JavaScript's upcoming [signals primitive](https://github.com/tc39/proposal-signals) which runes are based on.
+      Once we covered runes, we'll briefly look into JavaScript's upcoming <a href="https://github.com/tc39/proposal-signals">signals primitive</a> which runes are based on.
 We'll cover the fundamentals of signals and how they might eventually establish a cross-framework reactivity primitive.

   - title: From Slots to Snippets